 Used EVs are cheaper for two reasons: EV technology is continually advancing and people are uncertain about what to do if they go wrong.
 But with far fewer moving parts than a gas-powered vehicle, a well-cared for EV should theoretically last a lot longer.
-Tesla, for instance, claims their Model 3 is good for over a million miles.
+One Tesla Model S driver, for instance, claims that his odometer reached 1.2 million miles.
 Here are the pros and cons of buying a used EV, along with some key considerations when you find one you like.

 Where can you buy a used EV in B.C.?

-Used EVs are available from the same 3 main channels as any other car – private sellers, used car dealers and certified used – but with some noteworthy differences.
+Used EVs are available from the same three main channels as any other car – private sellers, used car dealers and certified used – but with some noteworthy differences.

-Private sellers: This is always the cheapest route and gives you direct access to current owner to ask any questions.
+This is usually the cheapest route and gives you direct access to the current owner to ask any questions.
 However, while the manufacturer warranty might transfer to you, there won't be any other warranties or money back guarantees.
 Consider contacting enthusiast groups for the model(s) you're interested in via Facebook or their website.
 You never know, there might be a member with a well-cared-for example for sale.

-Used car dealers: Used dealers, will always be more expensive than going private and will likely have no knowledge of vehicle you're interested in – although there are specialist used EV dealers popping up.
+Used dealers will usually be more expensive than going private and will likely have limited knowledge of the specific vehicle you're interested in – although there are specialist used EV dealers popping up.
 They may have more choice available and might be able to offer a limited warranty.

-Certified used: Certified used EVs from a manufacturer dealership are the most expensive, but carefree way to go.
-These EVs will have low mileages, clean titles and have undergone a proper inspection.
-They'll also come with a money back guarantee and the rest of the original warranty.
+Certified used EVs from a manufacturer dealership are usually the most expensive, but carefree way to go.
+These EVs often have low mileages, clean titles and have undergone a proper inspection.
+They can also come with a money back guarantee and the rest of the original warranty.

 Test drive it